 If you've compared prices for both species, you've noticed cat spay/neuter is significantly cheaper than dog.
 Three reasons:

-Cats average 8–12 lbs.
+Cats average roughly 8 to 12 lbs (3.5 to 5.5 kg).
 Dogs range from 10 to 100+ lbs.
-Anesthesia is dosed by weight, so a 60 lb dog uses 5× the anesthetic of a cat — and that's expensive.
+Anaesthesia is dosed by weight, so a 60 lb dog uses several times the anaesthetic of a cat.
+That cost gets passed through to the owner.

 Faster surgery time

-Cat spay/neuter takes 15–30 minutes.
-Dog surgery, especially large-breed spay, can take 60–90 minutes.
-More time = more staff and operating-room cost.
+Cat spay/neuter is typically a quick procedure.
+Dog surgery, especially a large-breed spay, takes much longer.
+More time on the table means more staff and operating-room cost.

 Calgary's free program is cats only

 Cat owners have access to a free city program.
-Dog owners don't — the cheapest dog spay/neuter in Calgary is $100–$350 at low-cost clinics.
+Dog owners don't.
+The cheapest dog spay/neuter in Calgary still runs roughly $100 to $350 at low-cost clinics.
 See dog options →

 Frequently Asked Questions